danslocombe/music-visualizer/README.md

 * Normalise audio data, and sync more with graphics.
 * Add backgrounds/post processing effects.
 * Add better ways of dealing with colour (HSV).
-* Add transparency controls.
 * Add decay/delay controls to primitives.
 * Adding bindings for variables and functions in the script.
-* Adding in-built functions.
+* Adding more in-built functions.
 * More graphic effects!